riskibarqy/signalforge/README.md

 # Investment Autopilot

 Go utility that pulls prices for gold, BTC, and XIIT, applies your DCA/rebalance rules, optionally asks an OpenAI-compatible model for a short briefing, and emails the result.
+Module path: `github.com/riskibarqy/signalforge`.

 ## Data sources
 - Gold: metals.live spot endpoint (USD)